cvedovini/wp-linkedin/readme.txt

 3. LinkedIn profile card added after a post content.

+== Upgrade Notice ==

+= 1.14 =
+As of April 11, 2014 LinkedIn requires that redirect uris be registered, thus forcing every plugin installation to have its own application key/secret pair and register the corresponding redirect uri.
+Follow the instructions on the plugin settings page.

 == Changelog ==

+= Version 1.14 =
+- LinkedIn now requires that redirect uris be registered, thus forcing every user of the plugin to create their own application key/secret pair and register their redirect uri.

 = Version 1.13.1 =
 - Fixing display of a project's team members when they are not LinkedIn users or